Anand Modak: Career

 His finest musical work came perhaps in Marathi non-film sphere.
-In 1980s and 1990s he was part of a prolific group in Pune whose other prominent members were Rajeev Paranjape, Chandrakant Kale, Madhuri Purandare.
+In the 1980s and 1990s he was part of a prolific group in Pune whose other prominent members were Rajeev Paranjape, Chandrakant Kale, Madhuri Purandare.
 They did much acclaimed shows like Preet-rang and Amrit-gAthA; for Amrut-gatha, Anand Modak had set to tune verses of saint-poets Jnandev, Namdev, Eknath, Tukaram.

 He died in Pune following a heart attack, at the age of 63.
-He was survived by his wife Ragini, Daughters Antara & Aalapini, Granddaughter Prarthana, Grandsons Abhang & Abeer and son-in-laws.
+He was survived by his wife Ragini, Daughters Antara and Aalapini, Granddaughter Prarthana, Grandsons Abhang & Abeer and son-in-laws.